invertase/react-native-firebase/docs/faqs-and-tips.md

 This happens to be a known problem with the upstream Analytics SDKs.
 The Firebase team doesn't have any plans to fix it soon.
 More information about this can be found [here](https://github.com/invertase/react-native-firebase/issues/4018#issuecomment-682174087).

+### I'm receiving `InternalFirebaseAuth.FIREBASE_AUTH_API is not available on this device`.
+How do I fix this?

+To use some Firebase services (like auth) in an emulator, you need an Android devices with Google Play and associated services installed.
+Check this [StackOverflow post](https://stackoverflow.com/a/46246782/2275865) for instructions on creating a new Android device with the necessary APIs installed.

+Alternatively, you can install the Google Play Services SDK.
+In Android Studio:

+1. Select `Tools -> SDK Manager`
+1. Search for `SDK Tools` and select the `SDK Tools` tab under `Android SDK`
+1. Install `Google Play services`

+You may need to delete your Android devices to pickup Play services.

 # Tips

 - Whenever you face a strange issue (or an issue that causes build errors), there are two things you should always consider.